Strictification of $\infty$-Groupoids is Comonadic: The Quillen Adjunction

-\begin{lemma} A simplex $\alpha: \Delta^n \to \stalg(X)$ is thin iff it there is an $k \in \mathbb{N}$ and a thin simplex $\tilde{\alpha}: \Delta_n \to X_k$ such that $\alpha = \iota \circ \tilde{\alpha}$. \end{lemma} \begin{proof} We proceed again by induction. \begin{enumerate} \item Suppose $\alpha$ is degenerate.
+And we define $\stalg(X)$ to be the colimit of this diagram in $\text{AlgKan}$.
+Overloading notation, we denote each of the natural maps $X_k \to \stalg(X)$ by $\iota$.
+We then have the following: \begin{lemma} A simplex $\alpha : \Delta^n \to \stalg(X)$ is a distinguished filler iff there is some $n$ and some distinguished filler $\tilde{\alpha}: \Delta^n \to X_k$ such that $\alpha = \iota \circ \tilde{\alpha}$. \end{lemma} \begin{proof} This follows from the construction of filtered colimits given in \citep{Nikolaus2011}. \end{proof} \begin{lemma} A simplex $\alpha: \Delta^n \to \stalg(X)$ is thin iff there is an $k \in \mathbb{N}$ and a thin simplex $\tilde{\alpha}: \Delta_n \to X_k$ such that $\alpha = \iota \circ \tilde{\alpha}$. \end{lemma} \begin{proof} We proceed again by induction. \begin{enumerate} \item Suppose $\alpha$ is degenerate.
 Then it is degenerate in some $X_k$, so this follows. \item Suppose that $\alpha$ is a distinguished filler.
 Then this follows from the previous lemma. \item Suppose that $\alpha$ is a composition of thin simplices.
-Then we can pull the horn which $\alpha$ is a composition of to some $X_n$ in which each face is thin, and therefore the composition $\tilde{\alpha}$ is thin in $X_n$. \end{enumerate} \end{proof} \begin{lemma} The mapping $X \to \stalg(X)$ defines a functor $\text{AlgKan} \to \text{AlgKan}$ such that $\stalg(X)$ has no distinct, co-thin simplices.
+Then we can pull the horn which $\alpha$ is a composition of back to some $X_n$ in which each face is thin, and therefore the composition $\tilde{\alpha}$ is thin in $X_n$. \end{enumerate} \end{proof} \begin{lemma} The mapping $X \to \stalg(X)$ defines a functor $\text{AlgKan} \to \text{AlgKan}$ such that $\stalg(X)$ has no distinct, co-thin simplices.
 Furthermore, $\stalg(X)$ is initial among algebraic Kan complexes equipped with a map from $X$ which have no distinct, co-thin simplices. \end{lemma} \begin{proof} Let $\alpha$ and $\beta$ be co-thin simplices in $\stalg(X)$.
-Then by the previous lemma they factor through some finite stage $X_n$ in which they are co-thin, and by construction are therefore equal in $X_{n+1}$, and therefore $\stalg(X)$. \\ Functoriality follows from functoriality of the colimit and lemma \ref{lem:coequ-functorial}. \end{proof} \begin{theorem} The mapping $X \to \stalg(X)$ defines a functor $\algkan \to \stcom$ (where the thin simplices of $\stalg(X)$ are as in Definition \ref{dfn:thin-simplices}) left adjoint to the forgetful functor $\stcom \to \algkan$. \end{theorem} \begin{proof} Any map $X \to Y$ where $Y$ is a simplicial $T$-complex factors uniquely through $\stalg(X)$, so this defines the left adjoint to the forgetful functor (as it is the inclusion of a full subategory). \end{proof} We would like to take this adjunction and bump it up to the level of Quillen adjunction.
+Then by the previous lemma they factor through some finite stage $X_n$ in which they are co-thin, and by construction are therefore equal in $X_{n+1}$, and therefore $\stalg(X)$.
+Functoriality follows from functoriality of the colimit and Lemma \ref{lem:coequ-functorial}. \end{proof} \begin{theorem} The mapping $X \to \stalg(X)$ defines a functor $\algkan \to \stcom$ (where the thin simplices of $\stalg(X)$ are as in Definition \ref{dfn:thin-simplices}) left adjoint to the forgetful functor $\stcom \to \algkan$. \end{theorem} \begin{proof} Any map $X \to Y$ where $Y$ is a simplicial $T$-complex factors uniquely through $\stalg(X)$, so this defines the left adjoint to the forgetful functor (as it is the inclusion of a full subcategory). \end{proof} We would like to take this adjunction and bump it up to the level of Quillen adjunction.
 To do this we will need to understand the model structure on the the category of simplicial T-complexes.